 Tammy W. Sun

-Tammy Sun is the Managing Attorney at Public Justice, based in the Washington, DC office.
+Tammy Sun is the Vice President of Legal Affairs at Public Justice, based in the Washington, DC office.
 Tammy has worked as a civil rights attorney litigating prison conditions cases in the South and served as a public defender in Washington, DC and Oregon.
 Prior to joining Public Justice, Tammy managed and directed programs at the Pro Bono Institute and Equal Justice Works focused on increasing access to justice for vulnerable communities and developing new generations of public interest lawyers.

 Following law school, Tammy was awarded an Equal Justice Works Fellowship to work at the Southern Center for Human Rights where she founded the Juvenile Justice Project to address the over-incarceration of children in juvenile detention centers and prisons.